Overwhelmed by your chaotic day and sleep-deprived cause your Baby won’t sleep?

 This way, your day will seem more structured and you can actually plan certain things.
 It will also show you how many hours your baby sleeps during the day and night.
-After you learned more your Baby’s pattern and needs, you can start planning out naps and feedings and help your little one understand the differenced between day & night.
+After you learn more about your Baby’s pattern and needs, you can start planning out naps and feedings and help your little one understand the difference between day & night.

 If you would like to know more about A Daily Baby Routine and why it is so important, check out this website.

 Today, I will share my daughter’s daily routine that helps her stay happy and enables all of us to get enough sleep and still have time for other things.

 My husband’s alarm usually goes off at 06:00 AM.
 Since our daughter is still sleeping in our room, that’s the time we wake up as well.
 Once she’s up, we take her to our bed and snuggle for a little bit.
 She’s the most snuggly in the morning, so we always take advantage of that.
 After a few minutes of hanging out with her, she usually wants to drink her bottle.
 After that, I change her diaper and put her outfit on for the day.

 In the morning, we are both still pretty sleepy and she usually stays up for only an hour.
 Most of the time she will just hang out in her swing for a bit of play on her play mat.
 I always try to tidy up around the apartment, sneak in my workout, and eat breakfast during that time.